lzwjava/blog-source/pages/resume.md

 ## Academical Papers

-I have dedicated significant time to research and experimentation in various fields, sharing my findings through my blog.
+I have dedicated some time to research and experimentation in various fields, sharing my findings through my blog.
 Below are key papers on vision restoration, astigmatism, and myopia, which may differ from mainstream academic views.
 While I don’t have a formal mentor, I’ve learned from professionals like Yin Wang, a principal engineer, whose work I discovered online.
 I believe in these findings, supported by feedback from friends applying the concepts.
 In computer science, I am still striving to make similar breakthroughs.

 * **Li, Zhiwei.
 (Jun 2023).** *Experimental Verification of the Natural Vision Restoration Method.* Zhiwei’s Blog. http://lzwjava.github.io/vision-restoration-en.